 - Do I have any specific risks for not doing well?

-- If I have surgery, what are the risks and benefits and how long will I be in the hospital?
+- If I have to have surgery, what are the risks and benefits and how long will I be in the hospital?

 If you found this article helpful, you may also be interested in.